EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 Concourse has two ways to re-use the work of others: [resource types](https://concourse-ci.org/resource-types.html) and [tasks](https://concourse-ci.org/tasks.html).

-Resource types are the definition of the resources we've already encountered in previous blogs in this series.
-Resources we're already familiar with, such as the Git resource, have a corresponding resource type and is made available by Concourse by default.
-Including another resource type that isn't default in our pipeline trivial - we define the required resource type in our pipeline such as with the Terraform backend resource type below.
+Resource types are the definition of the resources we've already encountered in previous posts.
+Resources that we're already familiar with, such as the Git resource, have a corresponding resource type and is made available by Concourse by default.

+Including another resource type in our pipeline is trivial - as in the below Terraform example, a short YAML stanza is all that is needed.
+This references an image in a container registry that implements the Concourse resource contract.

 ```yaml
 resource_types: